The Taking of Deborah Logan (2014)

 Director: Christian Nyby

-Screenwriter: Charles Lederer based on the novel Who Goes There? by John W Campbell Jr
+Screenwriter: Charles Lederer (novel: John W Campbell Jr)

 It’s not as exciting as the 1982 The Thing.
 And it is saturated with that 1950s can-do Yankee spirit and typical anti-intellectualism.
 Instead of the ambiguous ending of the novel, it ends with a typical veiled anti-communist message.
 Even still, it’s quite an engaging film — I was shocked how much I liked it when I saw it as a teen.